superunitybuild/buildtool/README.md

 Requires Unity 2018.1 or higher.
 Supports building for Windows, OSX, Linux, iOS, Android and WebGL.

-### Install
+### Installation

+Official releases of SuperUnityBuild can be installed via [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html) from the [OpenUPM](https://openupm.com) package registry.
+See [https://openupm.com/packages/com.github.superunitybuild.buildtool/](https://openupm.com/packages/com.github.superunitybuild.buildtool/) for installation options.

-You can [add the link from our git repository](https://github.com/superunitybuild/buildtool.git) and load this package using [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@2.0/manual/index.html), you can also [download the latest released Unity Package][release] and import it into your project OR [download the zip][download] of this repository and extract its contents into your Unity project's Assets directory.
+You can also [download the source zip](https://github.com/superunitybuild/buildactions) of this repository and extract its contents into your Unity project's `Packages` directory to install SuperUnityBuild as an embedded package.

-You may also want to download some of the available BuildAction modules in the [Unity-Build-Actions][unitybuild-actions] repository to expand SuperUnityBuild's capabilities.
+You may also want to download some of the available BuildAction modules in the [BuildActions](https://github.com/superunitybuild/buildactions) repository to expand SuperUnityBuild's capabilities.

 ### Basic Setup